 A firm may not allow an inactive agent to "park" his or her license with the firm and may not maintain an inactive agent's license on the books simply to ensure that the agent does not have to requalify by exam.
 The one exception to the rule is for agents in the military who are called to active duty.
-While on active duty, the agent's registration and continuing education requirements will be "tolled" until the agent returns.
+While on active duty, the agent's registration and continuing education requirements will be "tolled" until they return.
+While on active duty the agent may not conduct business but may receive commissions generated from his or her book of business.
+Once the agent returns from active duty they have 90 days to reenter the securities industry.
+If after 90 days the agent does not reenter the business, the 24 month window begins.